karankraina/express-under-pressure/README.md

 - `maxHeapUsedBytes` (number): The maximum heap memory usage in bytes.
 - `maxRssBytes` (number): The maximum RSS memory usage in bytes.
 - `maxEventLoopUtilization` (number): The maximum event loop utilisation.
-- `message` (string): The message to send when the server is under pressure.
+- `message` (string): Optional.
+The message to send when the server is under pressure.
-- `retryAfter` (number): The value for Retry-After header..
+- `retryAfter` (number): Optional.
+The value for Retry-After header..

 ## Contributing